b3r3nd/berendbotje/README.md

 3. Make sure both these run in the background while you exit your connection / terminal.
 Or keep two terminals running if you want to test it locally.

 # Functions
 Bot is still early in development and not many features are added.
-Also some of the code is pretty nasty still and there is redundancy in the database (Users and their IDs for example).
+Some code is still pretty nasty so bear with me!

-**The trigger for the bot and all its commands is $ but can be easily changed in the main Bot class if you wish.**
+**The trigger for the bot and all its commands is $ but can be easily changed.
+Most commands also work as slash commands!**

 ## Youtube music player
 The bot has a simple music player with queue.
 I am using laravel queues to